-If you have an excellent immune system, then it can easily fight off infection or allergies that may be the reason for the cough.
+If you have an excellent immune system, it can easily fight off infections or allergies that may be the reason for the cough.

-In a research study, it is revealed that one type of probiotic called Lactobacillus can be useful in the treatment of cold and cough.
+A research study revealed that one type of probiotic called Lactobacillus could be useful in treating cold and cough.

 You can also find probiotics supplements containing Lactobacillus in drug stores.

-Because yogurt has a large number of microorganisms, you can take yogurt in your diet as a natural home remedy for cough.
+Because yogurt has many microorganisms, you can take yogurt into your diet as a natural home remedy for cough.